Scalable Experimental Bounds for Entangled Quantum State Fidelities: Related Work

 [3]{\scriptstyle\smash{R_y(#3#2\cos^{-1}(\sqrt{#1}))}} [3]{\gate{\ryangle{#1}{#2}{#3}}}

 Several works have shown that it is possible to estimate a \emph{lower bound} on the quantum fidelity using only a few measurement settings, avoiding full-state tomography.
 Earlier works~\cite{somma2006lower, guhne2007toolbox} focused on certain states with unique symmetry that require only a small random subset of Pauli operators to estimate fidelity.
 Somma~\etal~\cite{somma2006lower} proposed expressions for estimating quantum fidelity for highly symmetric classes of multi-qubit state preparation, \ie, rotational invariant states, stabilizer states, and generalized coherent states.
 To estimate the lower fidelity bound, they only used the measurements related to the symmetry operators of the density matrix.
 Guhne~\etal~\cite{guhne2007toolbox} derived fidelity estimation for $GHZ$ and $W$ states using $2N-1$ measurements.
 Flammia~\etal~\cite{flammia2011direct} had a generalized approach where they showed estimation techniques for all possible state preparation by measuring fewer Pauli operators close to the desired state and of greater importance.
 Mentioning the scalability issue in generalized $N$ qubit state fidelity estimation, Elben~\etal~\cite{elben2022randomized} showed how randomized measurement could enable fidelity estimation by comparing two states.
-Recently, Zhang~\etal~\cite{zhang2021direct} proposed a machine learning (ML) approach for direct fidelity estimation as a classification problem using a constant number of expectations.
+Zhang~\etal~\cite{zhang2021direct} proposed a machine learning (ML) approach for direct fidelity estimation as a classification problem using a constant number of expectations.
+Recently, a \emph{classical shadow} approach has been introduced to enhance tomography efficiency, with potential benefits for fidelity estimation for certain quantum states~\cite{huang2020predicting,struchalin2021experimental}.